This is the perfect starter soup when served in small bowls – full of flavour, not too heavy and brilliantly beautiful.

-If you’re looking for something to pair this with as an easy starter or to accompany the soup as a tasty full meal, try our Melon and prosciutto Burrata with chili honey.
-A equally refreshing, spicy and tasty snack that complements our Watermelon Gazpacho perfectly.
+If you’re looking for something to pair this with as an easy starter or to accompany the soup as a tasty full meal, try our Melon and prosciutto Burrata with chilli honey.
+An equally refreshing, spicy and tasty snack that complements our Watermelon Gazpacho perfectly.

-Serve with a chilled glass of white wine and you’re ready for a colourful, mouth-watering meal that’ super easy to make but equally as impressive to eat with the eyes and the mouth!
+Serve with a chilled glass of white wine and you’re ready for a colourful, mouth-watering meal that’s super easy to make but equally as impressive to eat with the eyes and the mouth!

 The Steens Team x

 - 2 lb ripe red tomatoes cored, seeded, and coarsely chopped

 - 1 lb watermelon seeded and coarsely chopped